Zelda Links Awakening DX Source Code (CGB)

 Like the main demo workspace, TEST_zelda is not cleanly separated into source versus build.
 The code, tools, intermediates, and debugger outputs all live together:

 TEST_zelda overlaps heavily with the broader Zelda workspaces, but it is not just a smaller copy.
-The room-heavy level folders, the test graphics like TEST.CGX, the standalone TEST1.SCR and TEST2.SCR, and the concentration of panel/color resources all make it feel like a staging area for dungeon and screen experiments.
+The room-heavy level folders, the test graphics like TEST.CGX, the standalone TEST1.SCR and TEST2.SCR, the Japanese staging folders, and the concentration of panel/color resources all make it feel like a staging area for dungeon and screen experiments.

 Disk 3 also carries another DEMO_zelda, but this one is much rougher than the cleaner snapshots on Disk 1 and Disk 2.